The Nightfly: Critical reception

-The Nightfly was met with near universal acclaim.
-Billboard labeled it their top album pick in the first month of its release, calling it a "stunning debut" and praising its "typically blue chip crew of crack players and crisp digital production."
+The Nightfly was met with critical acclaim.
+Billboard labeled it their top album pick in the first month of its release, calling it a "stunning debut" and praising its "crew of crack [session] players and crisp digital production."
 David Fricke wrote in Rolling Stone that "Donald Fagen conjures a world where all things are possible, even to a kid locked in his bedroom."
-Robert Christgau, writing for The Village Voice, gave the album an A and commented, "these songs are among Fagen's finest [...] his acutely shaded lyrics put the jazziest music he's ever committed to vinyl into a context that like everything here is loving but very clear-eyed."
+Robert Christgau, writing for The Village Voice, gave the album an A and commented: "these songs are among Fagen's finest [...] his acutely shaded lyrics put the jazziest music he's ever committed to vinyl into a context that like everything here is loving but very clear-eyed."
 Robert Palmer of The New York Times called it a "vivid and frequently ingenious look back at a world that is gone forever.
 Its sound is glossy and contemporary, but references to both the spirit and the music of the years when Mr. Fagen was growing up can be found in almost every song."
 Charles Shaar Murray of NME called The Nightfly "an album which doesn't so much dilute the arctic smartassery of the Dan as warm it up, loosen it up, and present it in a new context."

-But in The Boston Phoenix, Howard Hampton tempered his praise.
-While he loved the song "I.G.Y." ("an infectious ode"), he felt that "The rest of The Nightfly, though exceptional in places, just hasn't that transcendental kick of this song."
-The sole poor review came from Paul Strange at Melody Maker, who dubbed the album a "bummer.
+In The Boston Phoenix, Howard Hampton gave a mixed review, praising "I.G.Y." but feeling that the rest of the album, "though exceptional in places, just hasn't that transcendental kick of this song."
+Paul Strange of Melody Maker dubbed the album a "bummer.
 What made the Dan an important band of the early '70s has been replaced by ultra-slick, uninspired background mush."

-Subsequent reviews have remained positive.
-Jon Matsumoto picked it for a "Classic of the Week" editorial in the Los Angeles Times in 1994, calling it an "elegant pop album," praising the album's "vivid lyrical tapestry" and "rhythmically effervescent" music.
-Jason Ankeny of AllMusic regarded The Nightfly as a continuation of "the smooth pop-jazz mode favored on the final Steely Dan records", as well as "lush and shimmering, produced with cinematic flair by Gary Katz; romanticized but never sentimental... crafted with impeccable style and sophistication."
-Bud Scoppa, in a review of the Nightfly trilogy (a reissue of Fagen's first three studio albums), wrote that they are "united not just by their sophistication but also by a sense of nostalgia for what has been irretrievably lost."
+Retrospective reviews have remained positive.
+Jon Matsumoto picked it for a "Classic of the Week" editorial in the Los Angeles Times in 1994, calling it an "elegant pop album" and praising its "vivid lyrical tapestry" and "rhythmically effervescent" music.
+Jason Ankeny of AllMusic regarded The Nightfly as a continuation of "the smooth pop-jazz mode favored on the final Steely Dan records" and "lush and shimmering, produced with cinematic flair by Gary Katz; romanticized but never sentimental... crafted with impeccable style and sophistication."
+Bud Scoppa wrote that the album and its successors Kamakiriad and Morph the Cat are "united not just by their sophistication but also by a sense of nostalgia for what has been irretrievably lost."
 The Nightfly is described as a "superb jazz-pop solo album" in Pete Prown and HP Newquist's 1997 book Legends of Rock Guitar.
 Jazz historian Ted Gioia cites it as an example of Steely Dan "proving that pop-rock could equally benefit from a healthy dose of jazz" during their original tenure, which coincided with a period when rock musicians frequently experimented with jazz idioms and techniques.